 Personal Perspective

-My late grandmother, whose family came from Sendai used to say that the Tohoku people were different from other Japanese.
-Some of her observations were somewhat prejudicial toward other Japanese living in other areas of Japan and hold little merit except as gossip, but there are a couple observations shared by other relatives and is widespread in the Tohoku, and reflects the truth: one is that Tohoku men were able to grow beards, and this is no doubt related to their Emishi heritage.
-Another widespread observation is that Akita girls are especially attractive (known as Akita bijin), and that the people look different from other Japanese.
-I do not know what this is based on so it would be easy to dismiss except for its persistence and its widespread nature.
+There are a couple other more trivial observations shared by my grandmother and other relatives that is widespread in the Tohoku, and reflects some truth: one is that Tohoku men are able to grow beards in contrast to other Japanese men from other parts of Japan, and this is no doubt related to their more recent Emishi/Jomon heritage, though this is obviously not always the case as there has been much internal migration in the modern period.
+Another widespread opinion is that Akita girls are especially attractive (known as Akita bijin), and that the people from there look different from other Japanese.
+I don't know what this is based on so it would be easy to dismiss except for its persistence and its widespread nature: I've heard this from virtually all my relatives and others too.
 It could reflect that the Akita area has seen much less migration from the south than Sendai, and may reflect a larger proportion of their population being indigenous.
 Or it could mean something else entirely different.
-It could point to the opposite: an ethnic group that immigrated from the ancient state of Bokkai that was once a powerful state on the shores of Siberia.
+It could point to the opposite: an ethnic group that immigrated from the ancient state of Bokkai that was once a powerful state on the coast of Siberia in what is now Russia.
 It is a historical fact that the Akita area had extensive trade relations with states in the northeastern quadrant of Asia, and that it was a gateway to immigration from that quarter.
-And when the state of Bokkai was destroyed by the Khitans we know some had immigrated to the area, but it could have been a much larger immigration than the records indicate.
+And when the state of Bokkai was destroyed by the Khitans we know that an unknown number had immigrated to the area, and many from Koguryo had also immigrated after their state was defeated and taken over by the T'ang empire.

 When I look at my family and its origins more objectively, one side of my family does not originate from the Tohoku region.
 So to say that we are completely indigenous to the Tohoku, or to say that we are direct descendants of the Emishi is not true.
 However, my family is like most who live in the region--a mixture of both indigenous Tohoku and other Japanese.
 I could not even say that the Tohoku side is directly descended from the Emishi, but can point to features that seem to have strong Emishi and Jomon attributes among family members.

 My maternal grandmother's family, the Hazama, is from Sendai, and was originally a samurai clan who served the Date as hawk trainers for hunting.
 It is not known whether this clan was indigenous to the area, but having served the Date they go back several centuries.
 The Date clan was a powerful regional daimyo who emerged during the Sengoku (Warring states) time period of the fifteenth through the sixteenth centuries, and ruled over a large section of what used to be the southern Mutsu region corresponding today to Miyagi prefecture.
-My maternal great grandfather's family, the Imagawa, originates from northern Miyagi and were most likely locals who were warrior-farmers.
+My maternal great grandfather's family, the Imagawa, originates also from Miyagi prefecture and were most likely locals who were warrior-farmers.
 They would raise crops as farmers, but fight as warriors as well--an uncommon occurrence.
 This clan is most likely descendants of local Emishi.
 My non-Tohoku side paternal great grandfather was from a little known Sengoku daimyo clan called Tagaya based in what is now the town of Shimotsuma in the northern Kanto prefecture of Ibaragi .
 Some of the family fled to the Tohoku after their overlord the Toyotomi clan was defeated by the Tokugawa in 1600.
 My paternal great grandfather came from the Tagaya to succeed the Hakomori family based in Ibaragi by marrying into the clan and taking on the woman's surname.

 The point of the above is to use my own family as an example of how complicated it is to trace the various sides of my own family back to the Emishi (or at least likely Emishi), though one line is most likely directly connected.
 There might even be two lines of connection both on the maternal side.
 For the Kanto clan they were most likely local Kanto Japanese who may have had some connections to Jomon long ago, but now impossible to trace.
 To complicate this even more, the clans that lived in the Tohoku for centuries inter-married with members of other locally based clans.